hadarpinhas/testGpu/README.md

 # Windows installation opencv cuda cpp instructions

-instal CMake, during installation choose add to path or after add to system environmental variable, cmake:  C:\Program Files\CMake\bin
+Install CMake (during installation choose add to path or after add to system environmental variable, cmake:  C:\Program Files\CMake\bin)

 Trying to install cuda 11.8 with cudnn 9.1.1 installer (in the installer only 11.8) and adding to path the bin dir:
 C:\Program Files\NVIDIA\CUDNN\v9.1\bin\11.8